 Curtain Rod Bracket Sizes

 Curtain rod brackets typically come in 5/8” and 1” widths.

-5/8” bracket cup sizes are best for sheer or lighter curtains.
-They fit curtain rods that are 1/2 to 5/8 inches in diameter.
+A bracket’s “cup” is the indentation that cradles the curtain rod and holds it in place.
+5/8” bracket cup sizes hold smaller rods and are best for sheer or lighter curtains.
+They fit drapery rods that are 1/2 to 5/8 inches in diameter.

 1” bracket cup sizes are ideal for thicker curtains or heavy drapes.
 They will hold curtain rods that are 3/4 to 1 inch in diameter.

 How Many Curtain Rod Brackets Do I Need?

 A standard window requires at least two brackets: a left corner bracket and a right corner bracket.

 As a general rule, you should add an additional center support bracket every 30 to 36 inches if you have expansive windows.

 Kwik-Hang: The Easiest Curtain Rod Brackets You’ll Ever Use